 Installing Draper motor.

 - 1. Clean motor shaft and hub of drive roller.
-Apply anti-seize to shaft.
+Apply an anti-seize agent to shaft.

 - 2. Insert key in motor shaft.

 - 3. Insert motor into hub.

 - 4. Tighten set screws

 Do not hammer on the motor-mounting flange.